 You need to have:

-- the ability to work as a part of a team and independently
+• the ability to work as a part of a team, as well as independently

-- a bright mind, able to make connections between different ideas and subjects
+• a bright mind and the ability to make connections between different ideas and subjects

 Work experience